 Please do not request and mail official transcripts as part of the application process.
 Unofficial transcripts are sufficient for the faculty’s review of your application.
 Official undergraduate transcripts are required only after acceptance of an offer from the program.

-An admitted student who accepts an offer of admission will be required to submit proof of degree conferral before the start of the program and by the deadline determined by the DSI.
+An admitted student who accepts an offer of admission will be required to submit proof of degree conferral before the start of the program and by the deadline determined by the School.
 Degree conferral is defined as official certification and confirmation of the date of degree completion from the undergraduate institution's Student Records or Registrar office, and is typically signified by receipt of a diploma or degree certificate and/or an official final transcript.
-For example, a current UVA undergraduate who does not receive their undergraduate degree in May at latest (confirmed by a final official transcript), will not be permitted to start the residential MSDS program in July; UVA confers degrees at the end of each academic term (Fall, Spring, Summer).
+For example, a current UVA undergraduate who does not receive their undergraduate degree in May at latest (confirmed by a final official transcript), will not be permitted to start the residential MSDS program in July; UVA confers degrees at the end of each academic term (fall, spring, summer).

-Official transcripts and/or degree certificates are only required once an applicant accepts an offer of admission from the Data Science Institute.
+Official transcripts and/or degree certificates are only required once an applicant accepts an offer of admission from the School of Data Science.
 When sending official transcripts, our preferred method of receipt is electronically (email@example.com).

 Official transcripts and/or degree certificates may be sent by mail, mailing addresses below: